giuliaischia/giuliaischia.github.io/_pages/about.md

 I am a researcher working at the interface between green chemistry, chemical processes, and sustainable materials.

-I am passionate about valorizing biomass and waste into sustainable bio-based products within a circular economy framework.
-In particular, my research focuses on hydrothermal conversion of biomass to produce functional carbon materials that can be used for various applications, including catalysis, energy, environmental technologies, and soil-related systems.
+I am passionate about the valorization of biomass residues into high-value bio-based products, in line with circular economy principles.
+My work, in particular, focuses on hydrothermal processes that convert biomass into functional carbon materials for various applications, like catalysis, energy technologies, environmental solutions, and soil systems.

 I am currently at the <a href="https://www.mpikg.mpg.de/person/132372/6826885" target="_blank">Max Planck Institute of Colloids and Interfaces</a>.
 Before moving to Germany, I was at the University of Trento in Italy, where I obtained my PhD in 2022.